gomezarroyo/CHSL2019/RNAseq.md

 echo $RNA_HOME
 ```

-# Add other environmental variables needed
+# Add other environmental variables needed (OPTIONAL but very useful).
-This includes the software you need.
+This includes the software you need. ***Its probably useful to make sure your tools are in the environment

 ```
 export RNA_DATA_DIR=$RNA_HOME/data